loganmarchione/HamRadioNewbie.com/content/posts/2024/12p1/index.md

     * requires General license
     * 50 multiple-choice questions (must get 37 correct)

 Technician radio generally allows use of light-of-sight communication and repeaters.
-If you want to refract your signal off of the atmosphere, you need to use lower frequencies, which requires the General license.
+If you want to reflect your signal off of the atmosphere, you need to use lower frequencies, which requires the General license.